Use the open-source free `coverlet` toolchain for .NET code coverage.

 - Method name -- names containing

-Invalid,Fail,Error,Throw,Reject,BadInput,Null,Negativesuggestnegative - Assertion type --
+Invalid,Fail,Error,Throw,Reject,BadInput,Null,None,Nil,Negative,raises_,_throws_,_returns_errorsuggestnegative - Assertion type --

-Assert.ThrowsException,Assert.Throws,Should().Throw()suggestnegative - Input values --
+Assert.ThrowsException/Assert.Throws/Should().Throw()/pytest.raises/expect(fn).toThrow/assertThrows/assert.Error(t, err)/expect { ... }.to raise_error/#[should_panic]/XCTAssertThrowsError/Should -Throw/EXPECT_THROWsuggestnegative - Input values --

-null,"",0,-1,int.MaxValue,int.MinValue, empty collections suggestboundary - Setup complexity -- minimal setup with basic assertions suggests
+null/None/nil/undefined,"",0,-1,int.MaxValue/sys.maxsize/Number.MAX_SAFE_INTEGER/math.MaxInt64/i32::MAX, empty collections suggestboundary - Setup complexity -- minimal setup with basic assertions suggests

-smoke; external dependencies suggestintegration - Comments and names -- references to issue numbers or "regression" / "bug" / "fix for #..." suggest
+smoke; external dependencies (file/db/net/env) suggestintegration - Comments and names -- references to issue numbers or "regression" / "bug" / "fix for #..." suggest

 regression - Timing assertions --